ruwi-next/testaddin/readme.md

    The http-server will run and host the current folder's files on `localhost:3000`.

-1. Now that your localhost web server is running, you can sideload the **manifest.xml** file provided in the **outlook-hello-world** folder.
-Using the **manifest-localhost.xml** file, follow the steps in [Sideload Outlook add-in on Windows or Mac](https://learn.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing) to sideload and run the add-in.
+1. Now that your localhost web server is running, you can sideload the **manifest.xml** file.
+Using the **manifest.xml** file, follow the steps in [Sideload Outlook add-in on Windows or Mac](https://learn.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing) to sideload and run the add-in.